PMaynard/imdb-tag-parser/README.md

 examples...

     Jaws (1975)
          She was the first
     Aliens (1986)
          This time it's war
     Outbreak (1995)
          Try to remain calm

 Formatting submissions: The basic syntax is..

     TAG
     # title
             tagline

 An exapmle...

-TAG
     # Jaws (1975)
             She was the first

 A <TAB> is used to mark a separate tagline, so if a movie has say 2 taglines on the original poster or direct to video blurb, they can both be added, e.g.

-TAG

     # Above the Rim (1994)
             The hardest part of winning is choosing sides.
             Some games you play.
 Some games play you.